laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

 The Laminas MVC (Model-View-Controller) framework has proven itself over the years as a viable solution for enterprise applications.
 Given its versatility, it was seen as a good starting point by many professional PHP developers.
-Still, a number of reasons have determined the members of the Laminas Technical Steering Committee (TSC) to discontinue Laminas MVC.
+However, the Laminas Technical Steering Committee (TSC) have decided to discontinue active development of Laminas MVC.

 <!--- EXTENDED -->

-In the first stage, which lasts until PHP 8.5 is released (estimated at November 2025), MVC will be marked as `security-only` (fixing security vulnerabilities) and after that it will be `archived` (no longer supported).
+Laminas MVC will be marked as `security-only` until PHP 8.5 is released _(This is likely to be around November 2025)_, and abandoned in packagist after this date.
+Projects in `security-only` mode only receive fixes for security vulnerabilities.
+Once MVC is abandoned, no additional releases will be made.
-In this article we will explore the reasoning behind the decision taken by the Laminas TCS members.
+In this article we will explore the reasoning behind the decision taken by the Laminas TSC members.

-### Why discontinue Laminas MVC?
+### Why Discontinue Laminas MVC?

-The **main reason** why MVC is set to be discontinued is that there is simply **no time and resources** to maintain it.
+The **main reason** for the discontinuation of MVC is that there is simply **no time and resources** to maintain it.
-This is reinforced by the **little activity on Laminas MVC** in the past few months - by users, contributors and maintainers.
+This is reinforced by the fact that **MVC has had little activity** in the past year - by users, contributors and maintainers.
-Many TSC members are seeing Laminas MVC as a legacy code that is more difficult to work with.
-Some have expressed a lack of desire to return to Laminas MVC after using **Mezzio** middleware.
+Many of the TSC members consider [Mezzio](https://github.com/mezzio/mezzio) and PSR-15 as a superior paradigm for web-based software development to the MVC pattern with its event driven mutable state.
+Quite simply, most TSC members moved to Mezzio a number of years ago and never looked back.

-TSC members have shifted their focus to [Mezzio](https://github.com/mezzio/mezzio) which is the better alternative, a worthy successor to MVC and the **second reason** for their decision regarding MVC.
+TSC members have shifted their focus to [Mezzio](https://github.com/mezzio/mezzio) as the better alternative, a worthy successor to MVC and the **second reason** for their decision regarding MVC.
 Having the **Mezzio alternative** ready to use makes letting go of MVC a lot easier.
-Mezzio and its dependencies are already a handful to maintain, but this framework has become the de facto solution for new projects of late.
+Mezzio and its dependencies are much easier to maintain, and this framework has become the de facto solution for new projects of late.

-### The steps leading to the discontinuation on MVC
+### The Steps Leading to the Eventual Discontinuation of MVC

 A major decision like discontinuing a central product cannot be taken lightly.
 The TSC members agree that Laminas MVC **cannot be archived** just yet, because it is **still in use** by many active applications.
 Instead it's going to be put in `security-only` mode until PHP 8.5 is released, to allow developers of legacy applications to update their code by the time MVC is fully abandoned and archived.
 The shift of focus toward **middleware**, PSR-7, PSR-15 and PSR-17 will be **actively publicized** as a collective effort by TSC members moving forward.

-### The middleware alternative
+### The Middleware Alternative

 As we have already mentioned, **Mezzio** is the recommended alternative to replace MVC.

+Some of the main selling points of Mezzio include:

+- Better and easier testability.
+- Easy entry with a flat learning curve.
+- Less framework coupling.
+- Improved interoperability with the wider ecosystem.
+- Better performance.
+- Less complexity.
+- Much improved long-term maintainability.
-- Mezzio implements **PSRs** defined by the PHP Framework Interop Group to promote code consistency that leads to better code readability and maintainability:
+- Mezzio implements **PSRs** defined by the PHP Framework Interop Group to promote code consistency, leading to better readability, testability and maintainability:
     - [PSR-7: HTTP message interfaces](https://www.php-fig.org/psr/psr-7/).
     - [PSR-15: HTTP Server Request Handlers](https://www.php-fig.org/psr/psr-15/).
 - Mezzio supports several **[PSR-11 Container](https://github.com/php-fig/container)** implementations: